St. Paul teachers, school district negotiate in pandemic

 Since then, the state's second-largest district has implemented the first stage of a reopening by welcoming special-education students back to school in a hybrid format.
 But rising COVID-19 case counts in Ramsey County and elsewhere have led districts to slow or reverse calls to get students back into classrooms.

-The second stage of St. Paul’s hybrid plan would find preschoolers to second-graders returning to school on a part-time basis.
+The second stage of St. Paul's hybrid plan would find preschoolers to second-graders returning to school on a part-time basis.
 But on Friday, Gothard announced such a move would not happen until at least Jan.
-19 due to the increasing virus positivity rates.
+19 because of the increasing virus positivity rates.
 The hybrid program for special-education students will remain in place, he said.

 In recent weeks, the district and union have sought to craft a new memorandum of understanding that would spell out working conditions under the hybrid model.
 Scheduling, teacher workloads and health and safety protocols are among the key provisions being discussed, said Kenyatta McCarty, the district's human resources director.